cinghioz/HealthBranches/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-HealthBranches is a new medical Q&A benchmark for complex, multi-step reasoning.
+<p align="right">HealthBranches is a new medical Q&A benchmark for complex, multi-step reasoning.
 It contains 4,063 realistic patient cases across 17 topics, each derived from validated decision pathways in medical texts.
 Questions come in both open-ended and multiple-choice formats, and every example includes its full clinical reasoning chain.
-HealthBranches offers a transparent, high-stakes evaluation resource and can also support medical education.
+HealthBranches offers a transparent, high-stakes evaluation resource and can also support medical education.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites